optiver/vulcan-py/CONTRIBUTING.md

 my_project-1.2.3.dist-info/RECORD
 ```

-That is, it will contain (at the top level) any python packages you have configured, as well as a metadata
+That is, it will contain (at the top level) any python packages you have configured, as well as a dist-info
 directory.
-Within this metadata directory are (typically) 5 files as specified above.
+Within this dist-info directory are (typically) 5 files as specified above.
 Of these, 3 are defined
 by PEP-427 and 2 are inherited from the legacy of eggs.

 ### METADATA